If you've been given a password, please enter it below.

 How we think about land

-Our approach to any property we steward begins with listening.
+Our approach to any land we join begins with listening.
 What has this place been?
 What does the soil tell us, what does the water tell us, what does the neighboring community tell us?
-Chris's consulting work — soil, water, and plant tissue analysis — is essentially a practice of listening carefully to land before making decisions about it.
+Chris's consulting work is essentially a practice of listening carefully to land before making decisions about it.

 We're also deeply interested in conservation easements as a tool for protecting land in perpetuity.
 Chris has direct experience implementing and monetizing them in both California and Colorado, and we'd welcome conversations with landowners who see easements as part of their legacy plan.